 Introduction to course:

-Discussion of syllabus, required textbooks and online readings, grading and deadlines, exams
+Discussion of syllabus, required textbooks and online readings, quizzes, mini-papers, grading and deadlines, expectations.

 SOME ABBREVIATIONS COMMONLY USED BY HISTORIANS: